 In order to comply with the Los Angeles Regional Water Quality Control Board’s Municipal Separate Storm Sewer System Permit (Order No R4-2012-0175) and the Marina del Rey Enhanced Watershed Management Program Plan, the City is proposing the Washington Boulevard Stormwater and Urban Runoff Project.

-The Project will capture stormwater and urban runoff before it enters the storm drain system and store it in underground sealed storage tanks.
-The retained runoff will be pumped to the sanitary sewer where it will be conveyed to City of Los Angeles’ Hyperion Water Reclamation Plant for treatment.
+The Project will capture stormwater and urban runoff before it enters the storm drain system.
+The captured water will be stored in underground sealed storage tanks.
+The retained runoff will be pumped to the sanitary sewer where it will be conveyed to the City of Los Angeles’ Hyperion Water Reclamation Plant for treatment.

 For more information, please call Lee Torres, Senior Civil Engineer, Public Works Environmental Programs and Operations Division at (310) 253-6457.